Codeception/codeception.github.com/docs/07-AdvancedUsage.md

 ## Formats

-In addition to the standard test formats (Cept, Cest, Unit, Gherkin) you can implement your own format classes to customise your test execution.
+In addition to the standard test formats (Cest, Unit, Gherkin) you can implement your own format classes to customise your test execution.
 Specify these in your suite configuration:

 {% highlight yaml %}